Receiving a gift is a beauty in itself, and receiving a hand-made gift from a friend, is just beyond beautiful.

 Being a friend has it’s perks.
 I have joined him at one of his favorite wood hamlets and have seen the look of his *mad man at large* staking out the next piece of wood for a future design.

-The wood work is not only a piece of art but a future heirloom to be passed down for decades to come.
-At the moment I am using this bowl to show off some special ornaments for the holidays then when empty, function will set in with a good Caesars Salad in the future.
+The woodwork is not only a piece of art but a future heirloom to be passed down for decades to come.
+At the moment I am using this bowl to show off some special ornaments for the holidays then when empty, a function will set in with a good Caesars Salad in the future.
 For myself, this form and function is the beauty of the bowl.

-While maintaining normalcy to his life Michael enjoys get aways riding his Harley Davidson with his wife Karen.
+While maintaining normalcy in his life Michael enjoys getaways riding his Harley Davidson with his wife Karen.
 His dog Rusty is by his side loyally at home and on RV trips, and probably slurps from one of his bowls while dreaming of chasing intruding animals while Dad is working.